BEKK-IoT/getting-started/src/text/tasks/photon/button.md

 ![Button](http://johnny-five.io/img/breadboard/button.png)

-Ignore that it is a arduino that is the example, focus on the pins.
-They are the same on the photon!
+The picture above is an ardiuno.
+This is a Photon.
+The pins are different, but the circuit is the same.

 Example code to control the button